gradual-verification/ai-for-verification/rep-package/analysis/qualitative_analysis.md

 ## Convention code

-After modifying the output file and making it verify, we can inspect the unmodified specifications and source code in the output file to see whether they have any conventional code.
-We have codes:
+After rectifying the errors in the output file, such that it gets verified by VeriFast successfully, we then inspect the unmodified specifications and the source code in the output file to see whether they follow good convention.
+The codes that we used are:

 - Redundant: the condition in the spec, after being removed, doesn’t affect the verification.
 - Ambiguous: the specification’s name doesn't show the specification’s intention.